Gabrielaholzel/Data-Engineering-with-AWS/Cloud-Data-Warehouses/ELT-and-Data-Warehouse-Technology-in-the-Cloud.md

 -   Cost shifting - the Transform step is often the most costly and by doing it last, Data Engineers can perform Just In Time transformations to meet the highest priority business needs first
 -   Better performance for large datasets
 -   More flexibility for unstructured (NoSQL) datasets

+## Cloud Managed SQL Storage

+Data Warehouses in the cloud leverage many of the same SQL style, relational databases that are used for OLTP systems.

+-   Oracle
+-   Microsoft SQL Server
+-   PostgreSQL
+-   MySQL
+-   MariaDB

+The major cloud providers provide all of these databases as managed databases meaning the user doesn't have to manage the hardware resources to gain optimal performance.

+-   Microsoft Azure
+    -   Azure SQL Database (MS SQL Server)
+    -   Azure Database for MySQL
+    -   Azure Database for MariaDB
+    -   Azure Database for PostgreSQL
+-   GCP
+    -   Cloud SQL (MySQL, PostgreSQL, and MS SQL Server)
+-   AWS
+    -   Amazon RDS (MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server)